OCA/l10n-thailand/l10n_th_amount_to_text/readme/DESCRIPTION.md

-Normally, Core odoo has function `amount_to_text` and return text language from context or user setting
+Odoo's core functionality includes the `amount_to_text` function, which converts numerical amounts into text based on the user's language settings or context.
+However, this conversion may produce incorrect results for Thai.

+**Example:**
-Example : 45.75 Baht
+- Amount: 45.75 Baht

-- User Language 'Thai' -\> สี่สิบห้า Baht และ เจ็ดสิบห้า Satang
+    - User Language: **Thai** → สี่สิบห้า Baht และ เจ็ดสิบห้า Satang
-- User Language 'English' -\> Forty-Five Baht and Seventy-Five Satang
+    - User Language: **English** → Forty-Five Baht and Seventy-Five Satang

-Which is incorrect when converted into thai.
+These results are inaccurate for Thai language formatting.

-This module provides base for convert number to text thai.
+This module provides a base for accurately converting numbers to Thai text.